DanRuta/GPGPU/README.md

 4. Build program with your shader(s)
 5. Add any attribs/uniform variables you need in your shaders
 6. Run the computations (draw)
+7. Update the texture data, if needed
-7. Read the data
+8. Read the data
-8. Delete to clean up
+9. Delete to clean up

 ##### Quick JavaScript example:
 ```javascript